shreyamoghe/Project_BTCDailyPriceVolatility/README.md

 5. Run the 2 jobs from IntelliJ:
        - InputDataMain - right click and select run InputDataMain - to get the json data from URL to postgres table
-       - Main  - right click and select run Main - to get the standard deviation resuls You can see the output data in "spark-warehouse" directory present in your project directory.
+       - Main  - right click and select run Main - to get the standard deviation resutls

+   You can see the output data in "spark-warehouse" directory present in your project directory.